Did you know …

 How the CROWN Coalition will enact change

 While there is still a lot of work to do, there is progress.
-The CROWN Coalition sponsored The CROWN Act (SB 188) in California.
-Introduced by Senator Holly J. Mitchell, The CROWN Act recently passed the Senate and is being reviewed by the California Assembly.
-The Coalition is also working to drive change in other states, including New Jersey.
+The CROWN Coalition sponsored The CROWN Act (SB 188) in California, Introduced by Senator Holly J. Mitchell.
+The CROWN Act has now been signed into law, making California the first state to make hair discrimination illegal.
+The bill has recently passed both the New York Senate and the Assembly and has also been introduced in the state of New Jersey.

-If these bills pass, they will ensure that traits historically associated with race, such as hair texture and hairstyle, are protected from discrimination in the workplace and in K-12 public and charter schools.
-These bills are only the beginning, as the CROWN Coalition is galvanizing support for legislation to end hair discrimination.
+Once passed, these bills ensure that traits historically associated with race, such as hair texture and hairstyle, are protected from discrimination in the workplace and in K-12 public and charter schools.
+These bills are only the beginning, as the CROWN Coalition is galvanizing support for legislation to end hair discrimination nationwide.

 Hair Bias Hurts Us All